U.S. braces for 'hardest' week as coronavirus deaths mount

 Adams, the surgeon general, said governors who had not issued month-long stay-at-home orders should at least consider one for the upcoming week.

-President Donald Trump on Sunday expressed hope the United States was seeing a “leveling-off” of the coronavirus crisis in some hot spots, citing the drop in deaths in New York.
+President Donald Trump expressed hope on Sunday the United States was seeing a “leveling-off” of the coronavirus crisis in some hot spots, citing the drop in deaths from Saturday in New York.

 “We see light at the end of the tunnel.
 Things are happening,” Trump told reporters.